Double Duty | Home Office Becomes Holiday Guest Room

 If you have a closet in the room, remove some clothing or push clothes to either side and provide extra hangers, to create space for guests to hang their clothes.
 If you don’t have a closet, install hooks on the backs of doors, and add a coat rack, or other freestanding storage.
 You can even buy temporary canvas closets that can tuck into a corner, then collapse when not in use.

 If your office hasn’t been painted in a while, consider a fresh color for the walls.
 Add a mirror, so guests can check their outfits or apply makeup in the room.
 Blackout curtains give guests privacy and allow a sleep-in if needed.

 Be sure to have the bed—in whatever form—ready before guests arrive.
 Pull out the couch or pull down the Murphy bed, lay out the pillows and blankets, and have the linens on prior to arrival.
 Plan ahead, so you aren’t racing to set it all up after they get there.
 This is especially important for late evening arrivals when guests may just want to get to sleep.
 Like having a hotel room ready at check-in, guests can get settled right away.

 Anything you appreciate when you go to a hotel can be recreated at home.
 Have a welcome basket waiting with bottled water, toiletries, and magazines.
+Invest in good hotel furniture sets.
 Leave out fresh towels and a bathrobe.
 Have extra blankets folded at the foot of the bed.